windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 }
 ```

-Now, you can use the `chrome://myplugin/content/` URI to access the resources in the `chrome/content` directory.
-For example, the URI of file `${pluginRoot}/chrome/content/script.js` would be `chrome://myplugin/content/script.js`.
+You can now access resources using the `chrome://myplugin/content/` URI.
+For example, the file at `${pluginRoot}/chrome/content/script.js` can be accessed as `chrome://myplugin/content/script.js`.

 # 3 UX Guidelines